-Some pet friendly hotels and other accommodation have wonderful gardens.
+Some pet friendly hotels and other accommodations have wonderful gardens.
 However, not all of them want your pup running free and potentially damaging their new hydrangeas.
 Neither do all of them have secure fencing that will allow you to let your pup off-leash.
 Always call to check first.

 9. Are there other pets on the property your dog may not be comfortable with?

 Many pet-friendly resorts have other animals already staying on the property.
 You may have a dog that loves romping and playing with all other canines but will chase a cat up a tree in seconds.
-Be sure there are no other animals your dog could potentially harass, or vice versa.
+Be sure there are no other animals your dog could potentially harass or vice versa.

 10. Is there a fee?